 Types Of Expandable Mold Casting Processes And Explanations

-When you start mechanical analysis in ANSYS Mechanical, the adjustments of these two options are very important for parts that are attached into analysis.
-In here, we explaim;
+When you start mechanical analysis in ANSYS® Mechanical, the adjustments of these two options are very important for parts that are attached to the analysis.
+In here, we explain;

-In mechanical analyses, you need to asses your engineering system and all the separate parts inside it; whether they will act as rigidly or, will show extreme deformations and failure.
-In therms of engineering, all the materials generally shows linear characteristics up to yield strength or shear yield strength.
+In mechanical analyses, you need to assess your engineering system and all the separate parts inside it; whether they will act as rigidly or, will show extreme deformations and failure.
+In terms of engineering, all the materials generally show linear characteristics up to yield strength or shear yield strength.

 If you think that the parts inside your analysis will work inside these limits, you do not need to add non-linear effects in your analysis.
 But if you think that, there can be rupture or deformations beyond the tensile limits of your material, you need to consider non-linear effects.

-In outline three at ANSYS Mechanical interface, click on the related part as shown by red arrow above.
-Beneath the ‘Material’ section, click on drop-down menu which is named ‘Nonlinear Effects’ as shown in red box above.
+In outline three at ANSYS® Mechanical interface, click on the related part as shown by the red arrow above.
+Beneath the ‘Material’ section, click on the drop-down menu which is named ‘Nonlinear Effects’ as shown in a red box above.

-By default, non-linear effects of a part is set to ‘Yes’.
-But if you know that the parts inside your analysis will act in linear section on stress-strain graph of the materiali, you can adjust it as ‘No’.
+By default, the non-linear effects of a part are set to ‘Yes’.
+But if you know that the parts inside your analysis will act in a linear section on the stress-strain graphof the material, you can adjust it as ‘No’.

-So, stress-strain curve data of the used material must be defined in ANSYS Mechanical materials.
-This option is avaliable only for static structural analyses, transient structural analyses, steady-state thermal and transient therman analyses.
+So, stress-strain curve data of the used material must be defined in ANSYS® Mechanical materials.
+This option is available only for static structural analyses, transient structural analyses, steady-state thermal and transient thermal analyses.